laderast/laderast.github.io/CV/index.md

 *NLM Postdoctoral Fellow*, Oregon Health & Science University.
 2014-2015.
 *Visiting Scientist*, Sage Bionetworks, Seattle Washington.
 2014-2015.
 *NLM Predoctoral Fellow*, Medical Informatics and Clinical Epidemiology, Oregon Health & Science University.
 2009–2014.
 *Bioinformatics Developer/Project Manager*, OHSU Knight Cancer Institute, Oregon Health & Science University.
+2003-2009.
-2003-2009.  *Teaching Assistant/Computer Programmer/Server Admin*, Department of Medical Informatics & Clinical Epidemiology, Oregon Health & Science University.
+*Teaching Assistant/Computer Programmer/Server Admin*, Department of Medical Informatics & Clinical Epidemiology, Oregon Health & Science University.
 2001-2002.
 *Research Assistant/Computer Programmer*, Department of Molecular Medicine, Oregon Health & Science University.
 1999-2001.
 *Research Assistant/Teaching Assistant*, Department of Chemistry, Reed College.
 1998

-*Current Research Support:*
+**Ongoing Research Support**

-Dorr, D (Co-PI), Haendel, M (Co-PI), McWeeney, S (Co-PI) 2015-Present
-BD2K Training Grant
-Big Data to Knowledge
+T15LM009461 (supplement)
+Hersh (PI)
+7/01/1992-6/01/2018

+*Biomedical Informatics Research Training at Oregon Health & Science University.* Supplement to develop Data Science Materials for T15 training grant.
+Role: educational developer and instructor.

+1U24TR002306-01
+Haendel (PI)
+9/01/2017-9/01/2019

+*A National Center for Digital Health Informatics Innovation*.
+We propose to create a national network for enabling digital health research, innovation, and continuous improvement.
+The goal is to use information science to impact the way that health care functions and the lives of those it serves.
+Role: education, software development, and data management advocate.

+1U54CA224019-01
+Tyner (PI)
+10/01/2017-10/01/2022

+*Tumor intrinsic and microenvironmental mechanisms driving drug combination efficacy and resistance in AML*.
+Most patients with acute myeloid leukemia (AML) eventually die when their disease becomes resistant to conventional or even newer treatments.
+Our proposed studies will shed light on the mechanisms of drug resistance, both within the tumor and in the surrounding environment.
+This knowledge will help identify more effective therapies — involving combinations of two drugs — that will avoid drug resistance and provide better outcomes for patients with AML.
+Role: Computational Biologist.

-No # assigned
+No # assigned	Druker (PI)	5/1/2013-5/31/2018
-Druker (PI)
-5/1/2013-4/30/2016
-The Leukemia & Lymphoma
+The Leukemia & Lymphoma Society
-Society

-*Beat AML: Precision Medicine for AML Based on Functional Genomics*
+*Beat AML: Precision Medicine for AML Based on Functional Genomics*.
 The major goals of this project is to transform our approach to AML treatment through a deeper understanding of the diversity of the underlying molecular causes of disease and to bring targeted therapies to AML patients through 1) understanding the spectrum of genetic lesions and molecular drivers, 2) functionally annotating drug sensitivity, and 3) Initiating clinical trials with combinations of drugs in refractory patients.
-Role: Computational Biologist
+Role: Computational Biologist.

+**Completed Research Support**

+T15LM009461
+Hersh (PI)
+7/01/1992-6/30/2017
+*Biomedical Informatics Research Training at Oregon Health & Science University*.
+Predoctoral and postdoctoral training grant in biomedical informatics.
+Role: Predoctoral Fellow (2009-14); Postdoctoral Fellow (2014-2015)

 OPP1131709
-Lewinsohn, DM (PI)
+Lewinsohn (PI)
-10/26/2015-10/31/2018
+10/26/2015-10/31/2017
 Bill & Melinda Gates Foundation

-*Targeting MAIT cells for TB vaccines*
+*Targeting MAIT cells for TB vaccines*.
 This proposal is designed to establish whether or not a vaccine targeting Mucosal Associated Invariant (MAIT) can be used to prevent tuberculosis (TB).
 Role: Computational Biologist

+BD2K Training Grant
+Dorr, D (Co-PI), Haendel, M (Co-PI), McWeeney, S (Co-PI) 2015-Present
+*Big Data to Knowledge*.
+The goal of this project is to develop training materials in data science.
+Role: educational developer and instructor.

 **AWARDS**